Results: 1 – 10 of 43

 While the percentage of Class of 2017 master’s grads who were employed dipped

 from last year, a greater percentage decided to continue their education.

-first destination, graduate outcomes, internships, surveys, liberal arts
+first destination, graduate outcomes, salaries, surveys, degrees, spotlight

 first destination, graduate outcomes, salaries, spotlight

-first destination, graduate outcomes, best practices, branding and marketing, operations, spotlight
+graduate outcomes, best practices, branding and marketing, operations, surveys, spotlight

 A suggestion from the provost’s office—to make completion of the UF Graduation Survey mandatory—has boosted knowledge rates at the University of Florida.